Pune Lok Sabha constituency

-Pune (formerly spelt Poona) Lok Sabha constituency is one of the 48 Lok Sabha (parliamentary) constituencies in Maharashtra state in western India.
+Pune (formerly spelt Poona) is one of the 48 Lok Sabha (parliamentary) constituencies in Maharashtra,India.

 Vidhan Sabha segments

 The six vidhan sabha seats covered by Pune (पुणे) constituency have been frequently rearranged due to changing demography and population explosion in the area.
 Seats like Shukrawar Peth (1962-1977) and Bhawani Peth no longer exist.
 Presently, Pune Lok Sabha constituency comprises six Vidhan Sabha (legislative assembly) segments.
 These segments are: